 Understanding a Dog’s Body Language

 A canines body communicates many different emotions as well as their state of health.
 Some behaviors are signs of stress signals while others may indicate potential aggression, feeling sick or wanting to initiate dog play.
+Like humans, a dog’s begaviour can greatly benefit from a regular daily schedule.
 You should always pay attention to body posture, as it is essential in understanding dog’s body language.

 Play bowing is a type of stretching used when a dog is excited or over stimulated and needs to transfer that emotional energy into physical action.
 It is also used for play signaling to other people and animals.
 This is where the yoga position “downward dog” comes from.
 You will often see dogs display this position when excited to go out for a walk or when meeting another dog and wanting to initiate play with them.
 Another coping mechanism anxious dogs may employ to calm themselves and shed some nervous energy is by shaking their entire body.
 While a dog will shake off their fur when they get wet, seeing this behavior when your dog is dry indicates that there have been heightened emotions.
 Sniffing is one way that a dog experiences their environment.
 It is hugely important for dogs to sniff things, especially when meeting a new dog or person and while on walks.
 You should allow your dog to sniff while on walks as this helps them relax.
 Excessive scratching might be another way that doggos work out stress, similarly to shaking.
 The Zoomies are another way for dogs to release pent up energy.
 Most of the time zoomies signal a happy dog, but sometimes your dog might start running to release stress.

 There are also signs your dog will give that they may soon exhibit some aggressive behaviors.
-Signs a dog might become aggressive are many.
+As professional Brooklyn dog walkers, we know that the signs a dog might become aggressive are many.
 One major clue are raised hackles where the fur on their body stands up.
 This is a sign of high arousal in your dog.
 This can happen if they are overly excited and do not always indicate aggression.
 If a dog is standing tall and very alert with a tense body, they are not relaxed and are hyper focusing their attention to see if they need to react to attack.
 Similarly, if a dog shifts their weight to the back they are preparing for a possible lunge if needed.
 A fearful dog on the other hand will be hunched down, cowering, trembling and trying to divert their body away from the situation.

 Understanding a dog’s body language when they are happy can be a little easier to detect.
 A happy and content dog’s entire body is relaxed with no tension.
 Their tail is in a neutral position and the wagging is of a normal pace.
 Asking for a belly rub is usually a positive sign, though sometimes dogs roll over and expose their bellies in an act of submission.
 This can sometimes be accompanied by urination.

-Hopefully, these tips will show you how to understand your dog’s body language and dogs emotions!
+Hopefully, these tips will show you how to react to your dog’s body language, the proper place and time for using dog commands, and gain a better appreciation for your dogs emotions!